-Since the humongous fines for not complying with GDPR are no joke, even for large multinational corporations, non-compliance isn’t an option.
-Moreover, we expect many other countries to take cue from these regulations slowly and set out similar regulations in the near future.
+Since the massive fines for not complying with GDPR are no joke.
+Even for large multinational corporations, non-compliance isn’t an option.
+Moreover, we expect many other countries to take a cue from these regulations slowly and set out similar regulations in the near future.

 Our experience with GDPR

 Our clients recently had to revamp their products to comply with GDPR.
 This involved implementing additional features for disclosures for EU users.

 The second feature would give users an option to accept or decline personalized, targeted advertisements that would be delivered through the application.